Elections in Vietnam

+The National Assembly House of Vietnam with posters promoting the 2026 Vietnamese elections.

 Elections in the Socialist Republic of Vietnam are held under a one-party political system led by the Communist Party of Vietnam (CPV).
 Direct elections take place at both the local and national levels to elect members of the People's Councils and the National Assembly, with all candidate nominations pre-approved by the CPV-led Vietnamese Fatherland Front.
 Elections serve the purposes of information acquisition and cooptation rather than popularity contest but still remain of significance to the political life and legitimacy of the Vietnamese party-state.

 General

 The President of Vietnam (Chủ tịch nước) is elected by the National Assembly.
 The Prime Minister of Vietnam (Thủ tướng) and Chief Justice (Chánh án Tối cao) of Vietnam are appointed by the President and approved by the National Assembly.
 The ministers are then appointed by the Prime Minister and also approved by the National Assembly.

 In the May 20th 2007 election, the Vietnamese Fatherland Front, consisting of the Communist Party of Vietnam, participated alongside affiliated groups and organisations; The 875 candidates for 500 seats included 150 who are not Communist Party members, but have party approval to run.
 Thirty candidates were allowed to enter on their own, their nominations approved by colleagues and neighbours.
 In March 2023, the National Assembly elected Võ Văn Thưởng as the country's president, which is a mostly ceremonial role.